nicholaswmin/automap/README.md

 ### Infinite lists with `AppendList`

-Lists with thousands or millions of items should use an `AppendList`.
+Lists with millions of items should use an `AppendList`.

 - not loaded on `repository.fetch`
 - saves items in a [`List`][redis-list] instead of [`Hash`][redis-hash]
 - doesn't internally fetch nor sort its items before `save`

-An `AppendList` can continuously have items added to it with *no increase* in it's `fetch` or `save` times.
+The `repository.save` time of an `AppendList` does not increase in proportion to the number of items in the list.

 Caveats: